 Carpal Tunnel Syndrome

-The most common conditions linked to carpal tunnel are:
+The most common risk factors linked to carpal tunnel are:

 - thyroid dysfunction